Preventive & General Health

 How to Manage Vomiting in Children by Doctors

 Vomiting is common in children and can happen for a number of reasons.
 It’s usually due to an infection in the gut – gastroenteritis – and will clear in a day or two.
-Occasionally it can indicate something serious, but other signs also guide you to recognise this.
-Gastroenteritis can also cause diarrhoea – this may appear a few hours or a day after vomiting starts – and abdominal pain or cramps.
-Children are usually off their food, and they may have a mild fever.
+Occasionally, it can indicate something serious, but other signs also guide you to recognize this.
+Gastroenteritis can also cause diarrhea – this may appear a few hours or a day after vomiting starts – and abdominal pain or cramps.
+Children usually have little appetite, and they may have a mild fever.
 If it lasts longer than a couple of days or they are struggling to keep fluids down, it’s time to contact your doctor.

 Article

-The prostate specific antigen (PSA) blood test relates to a man's risk of prostate cancer but unlike other cancers like breast and bowel, there is no routine screening programme for prostate cancer in the UK.
+The prostate specific antigen (PSA) blood test relates to a man's risk of prostate cancer but unlike other cancers like breast and bowel, there is no routine screening program for prostate cancer in the US.
 This is because it’s not as straightforward as having a blood test and getting a black-and-white answer: it doesn’t tell you if you have prostate cancer or not.
-Instead, the NHS offers an informed choice programme where men over the age of 50 can ask their GP for a test (or tests every so often), but after discussion about how difficult the result is to interpret.
+Instead, men over the age of 50 can ask their doctor for a test (or tests every so often) after discussion about how difficult the result is to interpret.
 A PSA result can be normal and you can still have prostate cancer, or it can be abnormal but you don’t have prostate cancer.
 A positive test, however, does usually mean you need further investigations, and these can be uncomfortable and carry risks.
 Let’s talk you through what makes a good screening test, and how this can be applied to PSA screening.

 Bowel Cancer Screening: Importance and Procedures